russelsantos19/100-days-of-code/log.md

 **Thoughts**: I'm so happy and it was satisfying to solve a problem and build a project.
 Many more projects to come!

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 14: July 06, 2020 Monday

+**Today's Progress**: Today I clean and finalize my code and design of sign-in and sign-up page.
+And make a final commit it and push it.Tomorrow I'll show it to my mentor and make a pull request to the master repository.

+**Thoughts**: Focus more on solving problem than knowing unrelated things.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)